cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 * `source_interfaces` defines the lifecycle operations that will be executed on the node in which the relationship is declared.
 * `target_interfaces` defines the lifecycle operations that will be executed on the node its relationship targets.

+{%note title=Note%}
+Having the interfaces defined under `source_interfaces` and `target_interfaces` does not necessarily mean that their operations will be executed.
+That is, operations defined in `cloudify.interfaces.relationship_lifecycle` will be executed when running `install`/`uninstall` workflows.
+We can also add a custom relationship interface and write a custom workflow that will execute operations from the new interface.
+{%endnote%}

 Example:

 {%highlight yaml%}